 HTC Wildfire S Review

-Echoed by Fickle On 3:08 PM 0 comments
+Echoed by Fitzgerald On 6:34 PM 0 comments

 The HTC Wildfire S is the 2011 update to the Wildfire.
 Like the original, this phone is also an entry level model.
 This is apparent in the choice of processor, amount of RAM and memory, display size and resolution.
 Each of these factors adversely affects the performance of the phone.
 The 600 MHz speed will make the phone stutter even during an Angry Birds session, so gaming is best avoided.
 The meagre 40 MB of internal memory will prevent you from installing all but the most essential apps.
 The display size of 3.2" and resolution of 320 by 480 are as low end as you can get for a phone that costs 13,000 rupees.
 The now dated HTC Sense 2.1 overlay on top of the Gingerbread OS rounds off the internal aspects of the phone.